Education in Argentina: History

 Following the University Reform of 1918, Argentine education, especially at university level, became more independent of the government, as well as the influential Catholic Church.
 The church began to re-emerge in country's secular education system during the administration Juan Perón, when in 1947, catechism was reintroduced in public schools, and parochial institutions began again receiving subsidies.
 A sudden reversal in the policy in 1954 helped lead to Perón's violent overthrow, after which his earlier, pro-clerical policies were reinstated by General Pedro Aramburu.
 Aramburu's Law 6403 of 1955, which advanced private education generally, and parochial, or more often, Catholic-run schools (those staffed with lay teachers), in particular, helped lead to the establishment of the Argentine Catholic University.

 The program of deregulation and privatization pursued by President Carlos Menem in reaction to the country's socio-economic crisis of 1989 led to the decentralization of the Argentine secondary school system, whereby, from 1992 onward, the schools' administration and funding became a provincial responsibility.
 The policy's weakness, however, lay in that federal revenue sharing did not increase accordingly, particularly given the decision to shift two primary school years to the secondary system.

 Real government spending on education increased steadily from the return of democratic rule in 1983 (with the exception of the crises in 1989 and 2002) and, in 2007, totaled over US$14 billion.

 Achievements

-In spite of its many problems, Argentina's higher education managed to reach worldwide levels of excellence in the 1960s.
+Argentina's higher education reached worldwide levels of excellence in the 1960s.
 Up to 2013 Argentina educated five Nobel Prize winners, three in the sciences: Luis Federico Leloir, Bernardo Houssay and César Milstein and two in peace: Carlos Saavedra Lamas and Adolfo Pérez Esquivel, the highest number surpassing countries economically more developed and populated as Ireland or Spain.
 In addition, as of 2010, Argentines are the only South Americans to have ever been honoured with a Rolf Schock Prize.

 The Argentine population benefits from a relatively high level of educational attainment, by regional standards.
 Among those age 20 and over, the highest level attained, per the 2010 Census, was distributed thus: